strahinjaajvaz/catch_coding_challenge/README.md

 ## Issues

 I'd run into issues with `cors` on chrome when I made the fetch call.
+I got around this by making a small `express` server to handle fetching the data and passing it, essentially acting as a proxy.